marshallward/accessproject/access_cm.rst

 NCI's role would be the following:

-* Ensure that these models receive sufficient access to system resources and expertise within NCI to get them running
+* Ensure that these models receive sufficient access to system resources and expertise within NCI to address any technical issues

+* Assess and document the resource requirements for these models, as part of vendoring for the next machine

-* Aggressively tackle the scalability during and after development
+* Investigate the scalability during and after development

 * Identify the scaling bottlenecks and limits to scalability

 * Patch model source codes to resolve bottlenecks if possible

-Once these models have reached a sufficient state of foundations for the following projects:
+Once these models have reached a state where they can be used for research, focus will shift to the following projects:

 * Integration of updated ACCESS-OM into an updated ACCESS-CM framework

 * Porting N96/1.0° ACCESS-CM to the updated ACCESS-CM framework

 * Development of a N216/0.25° ACCESS-CM model

 Consolidation